BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network: Related Works

+An overview of related works is given in Table \ref{diff}.
 Distinct from the aforementioned works, BECS is designed as a holistic mechanism for the 6G CPN.
-It uniquely combines a blockchain architecture, advanced multi-objective optimization techniques, and cryptographic privacy protection to tackle the intertwined challenges of efficiency and security in computing sharing of 6G CPN.
+It uniquely combines a blockchain architecture, advanced multi-objective optimization techniques, and cryptographic privacy protection to tackle the intertwined challenges of efficiency and security in computing resource sharing of 6G CPN.